Tiredness test: Is there a test for feeling tired?

 - Sleep apnoea (disrupted breathing during sleep)

-- Chronic fatigue syndrome (a complex disorder characterized by extreme fatigue)
+- Chronic fatigue syndrome (a complex disorder characterised by extreme fatigue)

 - Diabetes